wedalmutiri/pdsnd_github/README.md

 ### Description
-In this project, we will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington
+In this project, we will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington. the data is provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.

 ### Files used
 chicago.csv